Gorne-Uspensky Convent: The Alexius Barbican Church

-The Alexius barbican church, or the church of Alexius of Rome was built between 1709-1714, and consecrated in 1720.
+The Alexius barbican church, or the church of Alexius of Rome was built between 1709 and 1714, and consecrated in 1720.
 For its completion, the abbess and nuns had to go to Moscow and other towns to beg donations from the believers.

 The barbican church was built of stone: unheated, single-storeyed, single-domed.
 Beneath it were the holy gates with two bays, one large and one small.
 At first, it was intended to sanctify two seats within the church: one in the name of St Nicholas, and the other for Alexius.
 The ground floor had no external decorations and was subsumed in the wall surrounding the convent.
 The upper level was occupied by the church.
 Its four windows lent it a residential appearance.
 The facade of the upper level was richly decorated with half-columns and architraves with Russian baroque gables, typically in the style of the early 18th century.
 The church's dome was made in the classical style.

 Within the church was an ancient image of the Mandylion, featuring many saints.
 A two-tiered iconostasis, constructed at the same time as the church, is a protected historical treasure.

 These days the church is in a dilapidated state.

 The Abbey House

-The two-storeyed Abbey House was built between 1826-1828 with the financial support of Czar Alexander I, after his visit to the convent in October 1824.
+The two-storeyed Abbey House was built between 1826 and 1828 with the financial support of Czar Alexander I, after his visit to the convent in October 1824.
 The Mother Superior's residence is a protected monument (currently uncategorized).